keyu-wang-2002/keyu-wang-2002.github.io/_pages/about.md

 <br>

 # More About Me
 - I like all kinds of sports, like basketball, table tennis, football, tennis, badminton and marathons.
-I am ADHD and jogging or walking makes me calm and happy.
+Also, jogging makes me calm and happy.
 Currently, I go to gyms three times a week, and my goal for 2025 is to meet the physical fitness standards of the People's Liberation Army of China.
 - I am a big fan of board and card games.
 German board games are great!
 My favorite games were Texas Hold'em Poker, "Guan Dan" (掼蛋， a popular Chinese card game), and "Jun Qi" (军棋， a Chinese strategy board game).
 - I also enjoy cooking, traveling, reading and music.
 I want to be a writer when I am 70 years old and retired.